cujojs/promise-perf-tests/README.md

 ## jQuery Deferred

-jQuery Deferred is not intended to be fully Promises/A compliant in its forwarding behavior.
+[jQuery](http://jquery.com) Deferred is not intended to be fully Promises/A compliant in its forwarding behavior.
 We've done our best to design the tests so that that does not affect the performance characteristics.
-However, it *does* affect the *computation results* of some tests.
-These are noted in the output and can be ignored for performance testing purposes.
+While this *does* affect the *computation results* of some tests, it can be ignored for most performance testing purposes.

 ## deferred

 [deferred](https://github.com/medikoo/deferred) bears some similarity to when.js's behavior when running in non-paranoid mode.
-It does not use Object.freeze() and doesn't employ *next-turn resolution*.
+It does not use `Object.freeze` and doesn't employ *next-turn resolution*.

 # Test Environment